 MB21 Curriculum Review

-September 2017 sees the start of the phased introduction of MB21, a new undergraduate curriculum for Bristol medical students.
+September 2017 saw the start of the phased introduction of MB21, a new undergraduate curriculum for Bristol medical students.
 The aim of the Curriculum Review is to enhance and augment an already effective undergraduate medical curriculum, building on areas of strength and innovation to ensure that we have an integrated, dynamic, challenging curriculum producing doctors with intellectual depth, and the flexibility, resilience and integrity to respond to the challenges of the 21st century and global healthcare environments.

 How will it affect primary care?